wakaflocka17/lip/expr/arithexpr/README.md

 succ iszero 0
 not 0
 ```
-In all these cases, the evaluation should produce a run-time exception specifying the cause of the error.
+In all these cases, the evaluation should produce a **run-time error** specifying the cause of the error.
-Run-time exceptions should also be raised for the expressions which evaluate to negative values, like the following:
+Run-time errors should also be raised for the expressions which evaluate to negative values, like the following:
 ```
 pred 0
 pred pred succ 0
 ```

 ## Small-step semantics